end2endzone/end2endzone-hugo/content/blog/2016-04-24-libmidi-a-c-open-source-library-for-generating-single-tone-melodies-in-midi-format.md

 ---
 # Introduction

-The following article is yet another library that I have written. libMIDI is a c++ library for generating single tone melodies (monolithic melodies) in MIDI format.<!--more-->
+The following article is yet another library that I have written. libMIDI is a c++ library for generating single tone melodies (monolithic melodies) in MIDI format.
 Skip to the [download section](#Download) for quick download.

 # Purpose